bayinfosys/bayinfosys.github.io/_posts/2026-01-01-58-multi-tennant.md

 to fully separate infrastructure, and the right point on that spectrum depends on what varies between tenants, where your operational complexity budget sits, and what failure looks like."
-keywords: ["multi-tenant architecture", "multi-tenancy", "saas architecture", "tenant isolation", "database per tenant", "schema per tenant", "row-level security", "saas database design"]
+keywords: ["multi-tenant architecture", "multi-tenancy", "saas architecture", "tenant isolation", "database per tenant", "schema per tenant", "row-level security"]
+topic: "Architecture & Deployment"
 last_modified_at: 2026-04-28
 related:
   - 15-saas-architecture-101